acoppes/acoppes/site/_drafts/test-draft.markdown

 * I need to read the data from other script or system.
 * I want to reuse the logic for another entity and I don't want to add the ScriptComponent and all of that.

-For the second case, my process is to extract the data to a component so I now can use it elsewhere.
+For the second, my process is to extract the data to a component so I now can use it elsewhere.

 ```csharp
 struct MyNewComponent {